 Dr. Vermeer plays a leading public role in advocating for business sustainability through speaking, research, and institution-building.
-He is the founder and chief architect of the Global Water Challenge, a multi-partner organization for innovative water and sanitation initiatives, co-author of the CEO Water Mandate (signed by more than 50 Fortune 500 companies), and lead contributor to several policy documents issued through the World Economic Forum, World Business Council for Sustainable Development, and the United Nations Foundation.
+He is the founder and chief architect of the Global Water Challenge, a multi-partner organization for innovative water and sanitation initiatives, co-author of the CEO Water Mandate (signed by more than 140 global companies), and lead contributor to several policy documents issued through the World Economic Forum, World Business Council for Sustainable Development, and the United Nations Foundation.
 He holds a Masters degree from the University of Virginia and Ph.D. from Northwestern University.

 - Dan Vermeer discusses climate change as a “wicked problem” in Dow “Elements of Sustainability Series”

 - Dan Vermeer discusses business response to climate change

 - Read EDGE blog articles by Dan Vermeer

 - “Crossing the Climate Line,” News & Observer